Who are the Institutional Holders in Abeona Therapeutics Inc. (ABEO)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Adage Capital Partners GP L.L.C. with over 5.5 million shares valued at $5.61 million.
-The investor’s holdings represent 5.58% of the ABEO Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 4.09 million shares valued at $6.42 million to account for 4.15% of the shares outstanding.
-The other top investors are Great Point Partners LLC which holds 3.89 million shares representing 3.95% and valued at over $3.97 million, while Wellington Management Company, LLP holds 3.76% of the shares totaling 3.71 million with a market value of $3.78 million.

-Abeona Therapeutics Inc. (NASDAQ: ABEO) is 53.50% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $4.34 in the current 52-week trading range.
+Abeona Therapeutics Inc. (NASDAQ: ABEO) is 40.13% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $4.07 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ABEO stock was last observed hovering at around $2.46 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $5.00 for the next 12 months.
-It is also 69.88% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 39.75% higher than the price target low of $4.00 for the same period.
+The ABEO stock was last observed hovering at around $2.10 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $5.00 for the next 12 months.
+It is also 72.5% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 45.0% higher than the price target low of $4.00 for the same period.

 Abeona Therapeutics Inc. (ABEO) Analyst Forecasts